numba/numba/docs/source/user/jit.rst

       function-by-function basis.
 The cached function is the the main jit function, and all secondary functions (those called by the main function) are incorporated in the cache of the main function.
-    - Cache invalidation fails to recognize changes in symbols defined in a different file.
+    - Cache invalidation fails to recognize changes in functions defined in a different file.
 This means that when a main jit function calls functions that were imported from a different module, a change in those other modules will not be detected and the cache will not be updated.